• Skip to primary navigation

 Recipe Overview

-Why you’ll love it: Homemade stir fry is much healthier than restaurant versions and it’s an easy and quick dinner
+Why you’ll love it: You’ll find tender chunks of chicken, juicy pineapple, crisp bell pepper and onion, and a tangy sauce in this easy sweet and sour chicken recipe.
+Homemade stir fry is much healthier than restaurant versions, and it’s a quick dinner idea.

 How long it takes: 30 minutes